Vision statement hero image

 Prof Jeremy Myerson

-Co-founder, Healthy City Design; director, WORKTECH Academy; professor emeritus, Royal College of Art, UK
+Co-founder, Healthy City Design; Chairman, WORKTECH Academy; professor emeritus, Royal College of Art, UK

 Marc Sansom MBA